MaAlnoor/05_thirsty_33800465/README.md

 # MyPage
-A small node.js web application
+A small page that sells smoothies and drinks and also includes a register page